arjunsingh1212/Swachh-Bharat-Event-Management/README.md

 #### Note
 If you want ot use the SQL database of XAMPP server then, change the Database configuration used in the `app.py` source code file from `remote_server` to `local_server`, import the `swachh-bharat-mission.sql` database on the `phpmyadmin` local server and you’ll be good to go. :)

+> Also note than the email id and password for Admin Login page can be found out via `config.json` file